FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/03_01_02_k8sinstall.md

 ### Summary

-This chapter aims to demonstrate the ease of dynamically scaling your applications using Kubernetes.
+This chapter aims to install a kubernetes cluster with kube-adm based script

 ### Review Questions

+- What is the kube-API FQDN name ?
+- What is the version of this kubernetes server ?
+- What is the container runtime name and version ?
-- Describe How to Join a worker node to cluster
+- Describe general step to add a new VM as worker node in this cluster